By Indochina specialist Mark

 You spend three days on board, crisscrossing between the islands and stopping off at the pre-Angkorian Wat Phou temple as well as the market town of Pakse.
 From here you can continue your journey by car to Central Laos, or fly to Cambodia.

 The boat is named after the temple, which is set just back from the banks of the Mekong.
-An ancient road links Wat Phou and Angkor Wat, hinting to the connection between the people of these two archaeological sites.
+An ancient road links Wat Phou and Angkor Wat, hinting to the connection between the people of these two archeological sites.

 Food on board the Vat Phou is traditionally Laotian and you can expect dishes such as lap, a spicy salad.
 Fruit and seafood are plentiful in this area and also feature regularly on the menu.